yeehaa123/elab/CHAT/platform.md

 One of the premisses of this project is that there is hardly any state-of-the-art research on this topic.
 The digital tools that are used in humanities research are hardly ever made into a topic of discussion or reflection.
 The building of new custom made tools, such as the platform that we suggest, is even more rare.
+Companies offering online learning platforms like Apearo, Edx have no courses in this direction.
+There are programming courses offered for non-computer science students, but they often engage students with technical jargon and a perspective that lacks relevance to those with no such technological bias but a need to know what programming skills have to offer them.

 That being said, our project does build on some pioneering work by people such as Stefan Sinclair (McGill), John Willinsky (Stanford), Alan Liu (University of